kradical/kradical.github.io/about.md

 permalink: /about/
 ---

-I am a 4th year engineering student at the University of Victoria.
-Currently grinding it out to graduation while working part time doing iOS developement.
-This blog is a collection of posts on assorted topics.
-I plan to post about things I am learning to solidify ideas and have a written reference of what I have been through.
-If any posts are useful to others that is a double bonus.
+I am currently in my final semester of software engineering at the University of Victoria.
+I love programming languages and learning how they work.
+This blog is mainly focussed on computer science and programming related topics.
+I will often document problems and challenges I am having or interesting things I learn.

+I am also working part time doing iOS and service developement for Level48, a small Victoria based tech start up.